 He returned to Japan, arriving in Nagasaki on July 11, 1866.

 He served in the Boshin Civil War of 1868.
-However, nothing else is known about his life.
+However, nothing else is known about his life after he participated the war.
 He was the son of Sagenta Nagoya, who is famously known as the author of “Nantozatsuwa” and “Entonikki” in which the customs and the culture of Amami were recorded.

 He was selected as a member of the Satsuma students in place of one of the two people who had declined to study abroad.